SUEPPhysics/SUEPCoffea_dask/workflows/README.md

 ## CMS Corrections

 Additional corrections for CMS analyses are stored in the CMS_corrections directory and can be called directly in the main worfklows.
-Some, but bot all of these corrections are common between channels.
+Some, but not all of these corrections are common between channels.

 See table below: